University of Technology Sydney

 Notes

-The subjects 92385 Promoting, supporting and protecting Breastfeeding (3cp) and 92384 Midwifery as Primary Healthcare: A public health strategy (3cp) will commence on 1 December 2023.
-Both subjects will be delivered through online modules and students will be expected to attend two (2) face-to-face workshops timetabled for late January and early February.
+The subjects 92385 Promoting, supporting and protecting Breastfeeding (3cp) and 92384 Midwifery as Primary Healthcare: A public health strategy (3cp) will commence on 5 December 2024.
+Both subjects will be delivered through online modules and students will be expected to attend one (1) face-to-face workshop timetabled for late January.

 Limited commonwealth-supported places are available.